 Since the 1950s there has been a continuous Asia Pacific mapping service at The Australian National University.
 The service is known for its high quality maps produced in support of research, education and outreach.

-The ANU College of Asia and the Pacific houses one of the finest Asia Pacific map collections in the world.
-The Map Collection germinated as an ANU library collection in the 1960s and now holds over 40,000 maps.
+The Australian National University houses one of the finest Asia Pacific map collections in the world.
+The Map Collection germinated as an ANU library collection in the 1960s and now holds over 35,000 maps.
 While the scope is worldwide, the focus is Asia and the Pacific.

 The Collection includes topographic, cadastral, bathymetric, aeronautical, geological and tourist maps, plus a range of atlases, gazetteers and historical wall maps.